haydnv/tinychain/README.md

 ## Getting started

 The easiest way to get started is to download the latest release from GitHub here: [github.com/haydnv/tinychain/releases](://github.com/haydnv/tinychain/releases).
-Binary releases are currently only available for 64-bit Intel Linux (you should be able to build from source on other architectures, but this has not been tested).
+Binary releases are currently only available for 64-bit x86 Linux (you should be able to build from source on other architectures, but this has not been tested).

 If you use the Rust programming language, you can install Tinychain on any platform by running `cargo install tinychain`.